mkidson/mkidson_obsidian_vault/MSc/MSc Kanban.md

 - [ ] Histograms should go to zero at the start
 - [ ] [[Details on neutron energies in space]]
 - [ ] [[Read up on Bonner sphere systems]]
+- [ ] What is "radiationless internal conversion" from pg 224/225 of Knoll.
+Doesn't that mean a kind of energy loss?

 ## In Progress